FastPriors

 Least privilege, scoped credentials

 We do not accept, request, or operate with credentials broader than the engagement requires.
-Where possible we operate as named human IAM principals against the client's identity provider, so every action is attributable in your audit log.
+Where possible we operate as named human IAM principals against your identity provider, so every action is attributable in your audit log.
 Service accounts for tooling are scoped per-environment, time-bound, and rotated on engagement close.

 Your data stays in your VPC